peterjnz/icscybertn/SummitInfo.md

 -	~17:00 Drinks and nibbles

 International contributors including:
--	Danielle Jablanski (US) | OT Cybersecurity Strategist | Nozomi Networks
--	Rowan Macfarlane (AUS) | Principal Industrial Consultant | Dragos
+-   Robert M Lee (US) | Co-founder | Dragos
--	Andre Shori (Singapore) | CISO for APAC region | Schneider
--	Michael Murphy (AUS) | Head of OT – ANZ | Fortinet
--	Asaf Ahmad from Schneider (AUS) | Cyber Governance Officer | Schneider
--	Rod Beard (AUS) | Network Services Lead | Rockwell

 NZ contributors including:
--	Richard Laird and Ryan Aspden from PowerCo
--	Jenni McNeil and Grant Botting from Contact Energy
--	James Blair from Todd Corporation
--	Aaron McKeown from Vector
--	Wenzel Huettner and Jonathan Stirling from Defend
--	Phil Malanchuk from Mercury
--	Grace C from NZ NCSC
+-   TBD from NZ NCSC

 ## Call for Presenters (CFP)
-Please consider presenting at the NZ ICS Cyber TN Summit 2023 if:
+Please consider presenting at the NZ ICS Cyber TN Summit if:
 -	You’re in/from NZ and you’re an owner/operator/end-user technical practitioner
 -	You’re an overseas practitioner and either owner/operator/end-user or service/technology provider
 -	You will need to make your own way to the event in New Zealand